Quick Answer

 Preheating: How Hot and How Long

 Preheat your dutch oven at 450–500°F (230–260°C) for 30–45 minutes before baking.
 This thermal mass is critical — a cold dutch oven doesn't provide the initial burst of bottom heat that drives oven spring.
 Most cast iron dutch ovens handle 500°F continuously; check your manufacturer's enamel temperature rating.
-Le Creuset is rated to 500°F. Lodge is rated to 500°F. Staub is rated to 500°F. All five in this roundup handle bread baking temperatures.
+Le Creuset is rated to 500°F. Lodge is rated to 500°F. Staub is rated to 500°F. all four in this roundup handle bread baking temperatures.
 Important: preheat with the lid on to ensure the interior reaches full temperature.
 Use heavy oven mitts — the handles reach full oven temperature.

 Our Testing of Dutch Ovens